-MATHEMATICS: Pass one Math End-of-Course (EOC) exam (algebra 1 or geometry, or the integrated math equivalents) or state-approved alternatives.
+MATHEMATICS: Pass two Math End-of-Course (EOC) exams (algebra 1 and geometry, or the integrated math equivalents) or state-approved alternatives.

 Please visit www.WAtesting.com for more information.

 Are there options for students eligible for special education if the state tests are not appropriate?